Silicon Wafer Glossary

 E

-epitaxy – semiconductor technology for the growth of new monocrystalline layers on an existing crystalline substrate that duplicates the existing crystal lattice system.
+Epitaxy: Semiconductor technology for growing new monocrystalline layers on an existing crystalline substrate.

 F